 Ruckus recommends that you configure STP globally or on the default VLAN before making new stacking connections.
 If the system is already experiencing loops before you configure STP, STP may not converge when the looping packets have higher priority than STP's BPDU packets.
-Refer to Stacking deployment guidelines on page 34 for information on handling loops.
+Refer to Stacking deployment introduction on page 87 for information on handling loops.